joee9/spotifystats/README.md

 2. Create the `./data/` directory.
 This is where the song databases will live (`./data/mm-yyyy-songlist.txt`).

 3. Modify the path within `./analysis/analysis.tex` such that it points to your specific `./analysis/` directory.
-This points to my personal directory.
+Currently, it points to my personal directory.

-4. create the `./secrets.py` file.
+4. Create the `./secrets.py` file.
 This contains user specific information; it should contain these variables:
     - Spotify specific:
         - `username` (str): the user's login username, usually an email address
         - `client_id` (str): the user's client ID; get from step 1.